Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/sqli/03-Inferential-SQLi(Blind-SQLi).md

 | Speed             | Very slow                           | Relatively faster                  |
 | Reliability       | High (timing is unambiguous
 continue from Key differences

+ ### **03-Inferential SQL Injection (Blind SQLi) - Key Differences Continued**

+Inferential SQL Injection (Blind SQLi) is a type of attack where the attacker cannot directly see the results of their injected queries.
+Instead, they infer information by observing the behavior (responses, delays, or errors) of the application.
+Below are key differences compared to other SQL injection types:

+---

+### **1. No Direct Output**
+   - Unlike **Union-Based** or **Error-Based** SQLi, Blind SQLi does not return database results directly in the response.
+   - The attacker must deduce information indirectly by sending crafted queries